 print header

-UPDATED July 2023: Currently the risk of MPOX (formerly known as monkeypox) to residents of Simcoe Muskoka is very low.
+Currently the risk of mpox (formerly known as monkeypox) to residents of Simcoe Muskoka is very low.
+Travelers to regions where there are outbreaks (several countries in Africa) should be aware of the signs and symptoms of mpox.

-The health unit continues to closely monitor the situation and advise anyone who develops symptoms or who has had contact with a suspected or known case of MPOX to contact their healthcare provider immediately.
+The health unit continues to closely monitor the situation and advise anyone who develops symptoms or who has had contact with suspected or known case of mpox to contact their healthcare provider immediately.

-• direct contact with MPOX skin lesions or scabs
+• direct contact with skin lesions, scabs and bodily fluids, particularly through sexual contact

-• sexual or intimate contact with an infected person (skin to skin or bodily fluids)
+• close skin-to-skin contact and sexual or intimate contact with an infected person

 • contact with clothing or linens (such as bedding or towels) used by an infected person

-MPOX is contagious until lesion scabs have fallen off and new intact skin has formed below the scab.
+Mpox is contagious until lesion scabs have fallen off and new skin has formed below the scab.
 This process usually takes 2-4 weeks.

-Monkeypox (MPOX) is usually a mild illness, with most people recovering on their own after a few weeks; however, some may have severe illness and need to be hospitalized.
-People typically develop symptoms five to 21 days after being exposed to the MPOX virus.
+Mpox is usually a mild illness, with most people recovering on their own after a few weeks; however, some may have severe illness and need to be hospitalized.
+People typically develop symptoms five to 21 days after being exposed to the mpox virus.
 Symptoms occur in two stages and typically last from 2-4 weeks.

 In stage one, symptoms may include: